Romans 3:1

 being justified freely by His grace through the redemption which is in Christ Jesus.

 Paraphrase: Now those very same people who are under God’s judgment, God declares Not Guilty! in His courtroom.
 Yes, it’s true; they are justified by the Great Judge Himself even though in themselves, they remain sinners.
-This is the wonder of the gospel which we never can fathom or fully comprehend.
+This is the wonder of the gospel which we never can fully comprehend.
 How is it possible?
 It happens because God is full of grace and delights in showing mercy.
 His grace led Him to find a new way to justify sinners.
 Here is how He does it.
-He does not require any action from them or any merit of any kind.
+He does not require any merit from them.
 They do not have to produce any personal righteousness of their own.
-On the contrary, God justifies sinners by looking away from their own personal record and looks instead to what Jesus did in their place.
-Jesus redeemed His people by giving His life as the price which God’s justice demands for the liberation of His people.
-God’s perfect justice no longer has any claim against sinners.
-Their guilt is entirely removed by Jesus stepping into their place and suffering the penalty for it.
+Neither, however, does God simply pardon sin without requiring any kind of punishment for sin committed.
+On the contrary, God justifies sinners by looking to what Jesus did for them.
+Jesus redeemed His people by giving His life as the price (Mark 10:45) which God’s justice demanded for the liberation of His people.
+This is why God’s perfect justice no longer has any claim against sinners because it is satisfied with the death of Jesus in their place.
+(Galatians 3:13) He took the penalty which they deserved; and as a result, they are now Not Guilty! in God’s courtroom.

 Comments: